mzjp2/blog/about.md

 ---
 ![Profile Image]({{ site.url }}/assets/images/profile_2.jpg)

 <p>Hi, I'm Zain (Patel)!
-I've recently graduated from the University of Cambridge with a mathematics degree and started at <a href="https://www.quantumblack.com">QuantumBlack / McKinsey </a> on the <a href="https://github.com/quantumblacklabs/studio">Studio</a> team in the new QuantumBlack Labs division.
+I've recently graduated from the University of Cambridge with a mathematics degree and started at <a href="https://www.quantumblack.com">QuantumBlack / McKinsey </a> on the Studio team in the new <a href="https://quantumblack.com/labs">QuantumBlack Labs</a> division.
 It's been great fun so far!</p>

 <p>I've previously interned at Satavia, a small startup in Cambridge aimed at providing digital intelligence to the aviation industry, where I worked on desinging and building their Flights API, which would return the impact on a given flights engine based on the environmental factors the plane encountered on the flight path.</p>